vakila/automerge.github.io/docs/tutorial/sync-changes.md

 Until now, you've built an Automerge application for a single user only.
 Are you ready to add multi-user collaboration?

-In this tutorial, we will use a BroadcastChannel, which allows you to simulate a local area network.
+In this tutorial, we will use a [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel), which allows you to simulate a local area network.
 All tabs and windows on the same domain in the browser will be able to send and receive messages from each other.
-In a production application, you could use a WebSocket server or WebRTC server.
+In a production application, you could use a WebSocket, WebRTC server, HTTP server, or simply send binary files around.

+> NOTE: BroadcastChannel is not available in IE or Safari.
+You must install the Safari Technical Preview or use another browser, such as Chrome, Brave, or Firefox.

 ```js
 let docId = window.location.hash